sonyasha/chromedriver-heroku/README.md

   * Store the return value in Mongo as a Python dictionary.

 * Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.

-* Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.

----

-## Hints

-* Use splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-* Use Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

-* Use Bootstrap to structure your HTML template.